Santroller/Santroller/index.md

 - Support for all major operating systems
   - Setting a guitar to XInput mode will only use XInput mode on windows
   - Using HID mode by default means the controller should work on any device, as HID devices are supported by most operating systems and non console devices.
-- Support for various microcontrollers
+- Support for the Pi Pico 1, Pi Pico 2 and any microcontrollers based on them
-  - Pi Pico **Recommended**
-    - Some features such as USB inputs and peripheral are Pi Pico only
-    - Xbox 360 auth without a modded console is also only available on the Pi Pico.
-    - The Pico also has a much more robust programming method, so there is less that can go wrong when programming
-  - Some arduinos **not recommended**
-    - Arduinos are no longer recommended, and as a result they don't actually function correctly in newer releases, and the support for them will be removed in a future release.
-    - You need to downgrade to the [last version of santroller that properly supports these devices](https://github.com/Santroller/Santroller/releases/tag/v10.1.188), and many features are not present in this older build.
+  - Support for Arduinos is no longer in current versions of Santroller.
+You will need to downgrade to [v10.1.188](https://github.com/Santroller/Santroller/releases/tag/v10.1.188), as this was the last version that properly supported these devices.
+Arduino support is no longer being worked on, so any bugs fixes or new features from later releases will not be supported for them.
-      - Arduino Pro Micro (3.3v)
-      - Arduino Pro Micro (5v)
-      - Arduino Leonardo
-      - Arduino Micro
-      - Arduino Uno R1/2/3
-      - Arduino Mega
 - Support for inputs from various input sources
   - Wii extensions (such as wii guitars, classic controllers or drum kits)
   - PS2 controllers